 So anyway, I didn’t want to risk ruining my expensive pump after we got zapped for plugging in our cell phones.
 I lucked out with the batteries.
 I don’t need to use the pump at full force to get the job done, so I could use the batteries for about a day and a half.
 For me, the suction doesn’t work as well with the batteries so I had to turn it up a little more than usual.
 If you need it strong, I would test it first before you leave and test how long the batteries work for.

-Halfway through the trip, I accidentally overslept my night alarm and when I woke up, my boobs were rock hard.
-I sat on the pump for about a half hour, because I was averaging that amount of time, and when I took off the pump pieces I realized I was still hard as a rock.
+Halfway through the trip, I accidentally overslept my night alarm and when I woke up, my boobs were like rocks.
+I sat on the pump for about a half hour, because I was averaging that amount of time, and when I took off the pump pieces I realized I hadn’t pumped anything.
 Panic set in.
 I thought I was doomed to get plugged ducts so I jumped into the shower.
 I took a small towel and began to manually massage and express the milk.
 After about 45 minutes I was relieved.
 I finished the rest of the job up with the manual pump to make sure I got all the milk out.
 Turns out, the batteries needed to be changed.
 I didn’t think of that at the time, but that’s why I had problems.

 Later in the week, I needed to change a membrane after one side didn’t fill up the bottle as I expected.
 I was confused why the bottle was barely filling up, and when I changed the membranes out, that fixed it.